 Celery Seed:

-Another natural product that may help is celery seed.
+Although it is no cure, celery seed is another natural product that may help.
 Celery is rich in luteolin, a compound that slows the production of uric acid (Yan et al, Food Chemistry, Dec.
 15, 2013).
-Green peppers also contain luteolin and could be beneficial.
+Green peppers also contain luteolin and might be beneficial.

 Diet Offers Natural Remedies for Gout: